AngelBorja/paylocity-api-challenge/Readme.md

 ### Setting Required Variables
 This collection uses two required variables:
 - base: the root URL of the API (e.g., "https://apiexamplemadeupsite.com/Prod")
-- Auth: the authentication token or API key (e.g., Bearer "insert token here") You can set these in two ways:
+- Auth: the authentication token or API key (e.g., Basic "insert token here") You can set these in two ways:

  #### Option 1: Set Variables Manually in Postman